-Estimated PD are computed as of 1 January 2021 and are compared with default observations through 31 December 2021.
+Estimated PD are computed as of 1 January 2022 and are compared with default observations through 31 December 2022.

 The historical default experience for institutions, central government or central bank is minimal, so the predicted PD for these asset classes reflects a particularly low number of defaults (in table 26).
-For central government or central bank, institutions, there were no defaults during 2021.
-However, there were 2 defaults within the corporate asset class during 2021.
+For central government or central bank, there were no defaults during 2022.
+However, there was a sovereign CG downgrade to CG13 for Sri Lanka during the year and this had a CG impact for some Sri Lanka's banks.
+However as of 31 Dec 2022, there was nil exposure to these banks.